Fil88/Fil88.github.io/notes.md

 layout: "post"
 ---

 This blog post has been updated based on some tools and techniques from Offensive Security’s PEN-300 course as well ad the CRTO course from Rastamouse.
 It should be useful in a lot of cases when dealing with Windows / AD exploitation.
+This is my quick and dirty cheat sheet.

 ## Enumeration